iAvicenna/Merlign/README.md

 ## Introduction
-Merlign (or Mer|ign) is a combination of two command line tools (mer and ign) written in C for MERging, demultiplexing, alIGNing and trimming of ngs reads.
+Merlign (or Mer|ign) is a combination of two command line tools (mer and ign) written in C for MERging, demultiplexing, alIGNing and trimming of paired ngs reads.
 The main external dependancies are the blazingly fast alignment libraries [Edlib](https://github.com/Martinsos/edlib#building) (used for aligning MIDs) and [WFA2](https://github.com/smarco/WFA2-lib)